raspberrypilearning/sensing-space/lesson-2/lesson.md

 BASENAME = "temp"
 ```

 1. Now run the Sense-Logger.py file by saving and pressing `F5` on our keyboard.
 A red exclamation mark should be displayed on the LED matrix.
-Pull the joystick downwards to start logging, and then upwards when you have finished.
+Pull the joystick downwards to start logging, and then push it upwards when you have finished.

 1. You now need to share the file with your students.
 It is best to rename the file first.
 Don't forget you can use the `Tab` key to auto-complete file names once you've started typing them.